xiaotianliusky/Interactive-Lab-Hub/Lab 1/README.md

 When I was acting out the interaction, I found some reflection and inspiration:

-a) Pictures can be added to illustrate the 6 steps of handwashing, going alone with the lights;
+a) Pictures can be added to illustrate the 6 steps of handwashing, going alone with the lights.

 b) Considering that people in a rush are likely to stop washing after wetting their hands for several seconds, we can show 'DON'T STOP' in the orange/red stage.
 This color is the best for caution, warning and indicating that a super short time of wash is never correct.